ArtworxTO Partnership Grant Projects

 Four youth artists under the mentorship of professional muralist Ryan Dineen take their artistic skills to new heights by creating their own large-scale public art pieces in four communities across Toronto.
 These murals will be an artistic outlet and amplify the voices of the communities where the artists live while bringing ideas of a brighter future.
 It concludes by cumulating, like puzzle pieces, in the heart of Downtown Toronto to show the beauty and connection of our city.

-SummerWorks with artists Rodney Diverlus, Syrus Marcus Ware, Switch Collective, Action Hero, Mia & Eric, Mark Reinhart
+SummerWorks is engaging with projects by Rodney Diverlus, Syrus Marcus Ware, Switch Collective, Action Hero, Mia & Eric, Mark Reinhart

-Artists explore possibilities for the public realm through four large-scale projects synthesizing outdoor installation, performance, and extensive public participation with distinct communities across the city.
+Explore possibilities for the public realm through large-scale projects synthesizing outdoor installation, performance, and extensive public participation with distinct communities across the city.
 Incorporating collective storytelling, handmade crafts, dance, poetry, visual messages, and much more – Public Works is a city-wide exploration of how the public can connect, communicate, reclaim space, and imagine what else is possible.

 Soulpepper Theatre Company with Javid Jah